Panic of 1837: Causes

 The crisis followed a period of economic expansion from mid-1834 to mid-1836.
 The prices of land, cotton, and slaves rose sharply in those years.
 The boom's origin had many sources, both domestic and international.
 Because of the peculiar factors of international trade, abundant amounts of silver were coming into the United States from Mexico and China.
 Land sales and tariffs on imports were also generating substantial federal revenues.
 Through lucrative cotton exports and the marketing of state-backed bonds in British money markets, the United States acquired significant capital investment from Britain.
 The bonds financed transportation projects in the United States.
 British loans, made available through Anglo-American banking houses like Baring Brothers, fueled much of America's westward expansion, infrastructure improvements, industrial expansion, and economic development during the antebellum era.

-From 1834 to 1835, Europe experienced extreme prosperity, which resulted in confidence and an increased propensity for risky foreign investments.
-In 1836, directors of the Bank of England noticed that its monetary reserves had declined precipitously in recent years due to an increase in capital speculation and investment in American transportation.
+From 1834 to 1835, Europe experienced a surge in prosperity, which resulted in confidence and an increased propensity for risky foreign investments.

+By 1836, directors of the Bank of England had allowed their monetary reserves to decline precipitously in recent years due to an increase in capital speculation and investment in American transportation.
 Conversely, improved transportation systems increased the supply of cotton, which lowered the market price.
 Cotton prices were security for loans, and America's cotton kings defaulted.
 In 1836 and 1837 American wheat crops also suffered from Hessian fly and winter kill which caused the price of wheat in America to increase greatly, which caused American labor to starve.

 The hunger in America was not felt by England, whose wheat crops improved every year from 1831 to 1836, and European imports of American wheat had dropped to "almost nothing" by 1836.
 The directors of the Bank of England, wanting to increase monetary reserves and to cushion American defaults, indicated that they would gradually raise interest rates from 3 to 5 percent.
 The conventional financial theory held that banks should raise interest rates and curb lending when they were faced with low monetary reserves.
 Raising interest rates, according to the laws of supply and demand, was supposed to attract specie since money generally flows where it will generate the greatest return if equal risk among possible investments is assumed.
 In the open economy of the 1830s, which was characterized by free trade and relatively weak trade barriers, the monetary policies of the hegemonic power (in this case Britain) were transmitted to the rest of the interconnected global economic system, including the United States.
 The result was that as the Bank of England raised interest rates, major banks in the United States were forced to do the same.